 What is the Purpose of Goals on an IEP?

-In this video from the Tuberous Sclerosis Alliance, Director of Advocacy and Education Dena Hook explains the purpose of measurable goals on individual education plans (IEPs).
+In this video from the Tuberous Sclerosis Alliance, Vice President of Outreach Dena Hook explains the purpose of measurable goals on individual education plans (IEPs).

 What If I Disagree with the School's Proposed IEP?

-In this video from the Tuberous Sclerosis Alliance, Director of Advocacy and Education Dena Hook explains what do to if you disagree with a school's proposed IEP.
+In this video from the Tuberous Sclerosis Alliance, Vice President of Outreach Dena Hook explains what do to if you disagree with a school's proposed IEP.

 What is the Purpose of Mediation?

-In this video from the Tuberous Sclerosis Alliance, Director of Advocacy and Education Dena Hook discusses how to navigate the IEP mediation process.
+In this video from the Tuberous Sclerosis Alliance, Vice President of Outreach Dena Hook discusses how to navigate the IEP mediation process.

 If you are a teacher, therapist, or administrator educating a student with TSC and need support in understanding TSC or strategies to use in the classroom, the TS Alliance Educator Mentor program includes teachers, therapists, and administrators with experience in educating child with TSC.
-For more information, please contact Dena Hook, Director of Advocacy and Education, at email@example.com or 1-800-225-6872.
+For more information, please contact Dena Hook, Vice President of Outreach, at firstname.lastname@example.org or 1-800-225-6872.

 The TS Alliance now offers a free, private online discussion group/listserv for professionals from a variety of fields in TSC research, treatment and education.
 It is not publicly accessible.
 Members are individually approved for subscription by the TS Alliance.
 Professionals are welcome to join TS Alliance staff members and others who share information via this forum.
 Find out more here.